Teaching - Vitae - About Me - Contact - Olin School - Wash U

 Welcome!
 This is the home page for Philip H. Dybvig, Boatmen's Bancshares Professor of Banking and Finance at the Olin School of Business at Washington University in Saint Louis.

-Nobel Lecture Multiple Equilibria I was pleased to be named 2022 Economic Sciences Laureate alongside Ben Bernanke and Doug Diamond.
+Nobel Lecture Multiple Equilibria I was pleased to be named 2022 Economic Sciences Laureate alongside Ben Bernanke and Doug Diamond, "for research on banks and financial crises."
 One of my duties as a new Laureate was to present a Nobel Lecture.
-My Nobel Lecture can be seen here, starting at index 1:11:18.
-My Lecture focuses on my paper with Doug cited in the Prize Announcement and some co-authors and mentors who were important influences on my at the time the Prize paper was written.
-The Lecture is dedicated to my advisor, Steve Ross, who died much too young five years ago.
-It features joint papers with Chester Spatt and Gerry Jaynes.
+My Nobel Lecture was for general audiences, and a written version can be found here.
+There is also a technical written version published in the Journal of Political Economy, which can be found here.
+Both versions focus on my paper with Doug cited in the Prize Announcement and some co-authors and mentors who were important influences on my at the time the Prize paper was written.
+The Lecture is dedicated to my advisor, Steve Ross, who died much too young in 2017.
+My lecture features joint papers with Chester Spatt and Gerry Jaynes.
 The Prize paper and the prior papers with my co-authors share the theme that having multiple equilibrium is not a defect, but is rather the interesting feature of the model.
+The Nobel foundation has also published a Biographical, a sort of academic autobiography that speculates about how early interests influenced my later development as a scholar.

 Steve Ross and Contracting Steve Ross is best known for his work in asset pricing, but he also made important contributions to information economics.
 "What Steve Ross Taught me about Contracting," written for a special issue of the Journal of Portfolio Management, discusses in simple terms three of Steve's papers contributing to agency theory.
 Ross (1973) was the first paper on agency in finance or economics.
 It introduced the terminology for agency problems in economics and was the first to look at the problem from the principal's perspective and also introduced the first-order approach still used today.
 The other papers discuss (1) performance measurement and (2) the surprising impact on risk-taking incentives of having convex compensation.